xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 in the diagram) and combines them together, appending them to a redo-log also on shared storage.
-When `xenvmd` notices that a host's free space (represented in the metadata as another LV) is low it allocates new free blocks and pushes these to the host via another shared ring (labaelled `FromLVM queue` in the diagram).
+When `xenvmd` notices that a host's free space (represented in the metadata as another LV) is low it allocates new free blocks and pushes these to the host via another shared ring (labelled `FromLVM queue` in the diagram).

 The `xenvmd` process maintains a cache of the current VG metadata for